 Buckwheat, Apples, Cherries, Apricots, and Figs

 All of these foods contain the bioflavonoid rutin, which helps to reinforce vascular walls.
-This strengthening keeps the veins from bulging, and keeps blood moving along properly instead of pooling in the lower extremities.
+This keeps the veins from bulging, and help blood move along properly instead of pooling in the lower extremities.
 Rutin helps to alleviate symptoms like swelling and pain that can accompany varicose veins.

 Oranges, Leafy Greens and Berries